luukru/Chatbot/README.md

 First all of South Park's lines, then only Cartman's lines.
 First all of Cornell's lines, then only Cartman's lines.

-The reason for this is...
+The reason for this is... (vocabulary size, wider vocabulary)

 The best results were achieved using method [X].